xunker/panasonic_typewriter_interface/README.md

 https://github.com/xunker/panasonic_typewriter_interface

-Print text using the Interface Port of your compatible Panasonic KX-R Daisywheel typewriter, KX-W word processor, KX-T "CupWheel" typewriter, or KX-WD55 daisywheel printer.
+Print text using the Interface Port of your compatible Panasonic KX-R Daisywheel typewriter, KX-W word processor, RK-T "CupWheel" typewriter, or KX-WD55 daisywheel printer.
 Emulates the serial/RS-232 function of the KX-R60, RP-K100, or RP-K105 interface adapters.